 It will also provide a month-by-month amortization schedule that shows how much you've reduced your debt and how much you still owe if you want to pay off the loan.

-LenderFi is headquartered in Calabasas, Calif., and enjoys an A+ rating from the Better Business Bureau.
+AimLoan (www.aimloan.com) is headquartered in San Diego, California, and gets a B- rating from the Better Business Bureau.

-- Have at least a 20% down payment.
+- Have at least a 20% down payment if you're purchasing.

 - Have at least 20% equity in your home if you are refinancing.